![]() Hemispheric and global averages graph (also available as a EPS and PDF) More graphs below and here |

 Download an R function to read this format |

 Timeseries of global and hemispheric mean temperature anomalies as well as maps of the current year's data are available here.
+These have now been updated to use HadCRUT5 and CRUTEM5.

 Also see Tim Osborn's take on Ed Hawkins' famous temperature spiral.

 For graphs (and data) of individual land grid cells or individual weather stations, use our CRUTEM Google Earth interface.
+WARNING: this currently uses the superseded version CRUTEM4.
+Check back here when we have updated it to the current CRUTEM5 version.

-Most years, we also add in updated data for stations that do not report in real time, by using
+Every 1 to 3 years, we also add in updated data for stations that do not report in real time, by using

 station data that we access from National Meteorological Services (NMSs) around the